daormar/debasher/doc/design_doc_resident.md

 Design ideas from Future work move here once they are actually built.

 - **Array processes** (from "Fan-out and fan-in sized from the command line" in Future work).
-A process that is an array of tasks takes part in a resident program with each task as a node of its own, `(process_name, task_idx)`:
+A process that is an array of tasks, whether its options are written in a loop or produced by an option generator, takes part in a resident program with each task as a node of its own, `(process_name, task_idx)`:
   - Files.
 The tasks share the process's directory, as they already share the engine's own per-task files (`<process_name>_<idx>.id`, `.sched_out`, ...), and each keeps its checkpoints, input log, halted marker and control ports file there under names that carry its index (see execdir in the Glossary).
-  - Connections. `define_opt_from_proc_out` connects a task to a fifo of another node, and `define_opt_from_proc_task_out` connects a node to the fifo of one task, as for any other process; the engine creates every fifo before launching, so a task's channels are like those of any node.
+  - Connections. `define_opt_from_proc_out` connects a task to a fifo of another node, and `define_opt_from_proc_task_out` connects a node to the fifo of one task, as for any other process; a generator gives each task a fifo of its own with `define_fifo_opt_generator`.
+The engine creates every fifo before launching, so a task's channels are like those of any node.
   - Supervision.
 A `Supervisor` names a task in `NODE_PORTS` as `(process_name, task_idx)` and finds and relaunches it through its own `.id` and `.finished` (see "Port declaration and node identity").